vishalmaurya11/Inventory-management-System-ETG-Python-for-AI-ML-/README.md

 3)Sell product by taking Product Id from customers.
 4) Bill of the product that are being sold will be displayed on the screen.
 5) Updation in the record after selling certain products.
-6) A file to show what are products are bring sold recently.
+6) A file to show what are products are bring sold recently .